Ages 3 to 6 Call for an appointment

 Autism, Aspergers, Usher’s Syndrome, Prader Willis, Microcephaly, Cerbal Palsy, Down Syndrome, Dwarfism, Cleft lip and Palate, Traumatic brain injury, ELL, Phonology, Auditory Processing, MR, Learning Disabilities, Apraxia, Stroke, Graves Disease, Cochlear implants, Visual impairment, Psychological Disorders, Articulation, Language, Voice disorders, Fluency Disorders, Fetal Alcohol Syndrome

-Speech Wellness Services, LLC will be offering speech therapy to the Walhalla, Devils Lake, Valley City and Langdon area.
+Speech Wellness Services, LLC will be offering speech therapy to the Walhalla, Cavalier, Devils Lake and Langdon area.
 Speech Wellness Services, LLC is a privately owned company by Sharon Heidler of rural Walhalla.
-Sharon has been working as a Speech Pathologist for the past 23 years in both North Dakota and South Dakota.
+Sharon has been working as a Speech Pathologist for the past 24 years in both North Dakota and South Dakota.
 Sharon received her Bachelor’s Degree from Northern State University in Aberdeen, South Dakota and her Master’s Degree from the University of North Dakota.
-During the past 23 years, Sharon has worked in many different settings.
+During the past 24 years, Sharon has worked in many different settings.
 Sharon worked in a hospital setting where she completed her internship in the pediatrics unit.
 There she worked with nonverbal students using augmentative communication systems.
 She also designed activities for a language and literacy day camp.
 Sharon has worked as an online teletherapist providing speech services to families in the state of Pennsylvania.
 During that time she provided social groups to individuals diagnosed with pragmatic disorders.
 She also worked with several other speech and language disorders.
 Sharon has provided speech therapy in the school settings in both South Dakota and North Dakota where she was responsible for diagnosing and treating speech, language, fluency, and voice disorders for preschool, elementary, middle and high school students.
 During her time as a school therapist, Sharon performed many hearing and speech screenings, evaluated and diagnosed disorders as well as worked together with individual special education team members to determine course of treatment.
-During the past 23 years, Sharon spent time working with the birth to three populations in both North Dakota and South Dakota where she trained parents to carry through on home–based speech programs.
+During the past 24 years, Sharon spent time working with the birth to three populations in both North Dakota and South Dakota where she trained parents to carry through on home–based speech programs.
 She also provided in-service trainings for day care providers and parents as well as provided therapy in the home setting.
 Sharon has been employed in a developmental center where she provided therapy to adults with developmental disabilities, worked with stroke victims with aphasia and dysarthria, completed functional evaluations to target life skills, developed functional treatment plans and trained workers to carry over on treatment recommendations.
 Sharon was also a radio guest speaker on a broadcast show featuring medical topics in the area of speech and language disorders.

 Sign up to hear from us.